peterstansfeld/palavo/README.md

 ## Palavo Config

-Palavo can be configured, depending on the variant of the RP2350, in one of 5 modes and the mode is selected by passing the additional define into the CMAKE command line, above:
+Palavo is configured by passing the additional define into the CMAKE command line, above:

 ` -DPALAVO_CONFIG=X` where X is a number between 0 and 7, although 4 is the same as 0, and 6 is the same as 2.